mvcds/hubi/README.md

 }
 ```

-And from the command line, you'll be able to call the command.
+After calling the command below, you are going to have your user-related source files updated.

 ```shell
 & npm run build:hubi